chauthevi2004/coffee_se104/README.md

 The project is made according to a 3-layer model, specifically MVC (Model - View - Controller).

 ### 2.1 Model:
-Model is the component responsible for processing database operations and sending results to the View.
+The model is the component responsible for processing database operations and sending results to the View.

 ### 2.2 View:
-View is the part that displays information on the website.
+The view is the part that displays information on the website.

 ### 2.3 Controller:
-Controller is the part that directs requests to corresponding tasks.
+The controller is the part that directs requests to corresponding tasks.